top of page

 development

-Cultural identity can include age, disability status, religion, ethnicity and race, socioeconomic status, indigenous origin, natinality, sexual orientation, and gender (Hays, 1996, 2008).
+Cultural identity can include age, disability status, religion, ethnicity and race, socioeconomic status, indigenous origin, nationality, sexual orientation, and gender (Hays, 1996, 2008).
 I recognize the complexities and nuances of intersectional identities, helping to integrate these parts of self into a cohesive whole.

 bottom of page